 Balconies and handrails are exposed to rain, snow and sun.
-Cracking, warping and splitting of wooden deck materials is normal and cannot be prevented.
 Painted surfaces will chip and peel and should be touched up annually before the onset of poor wet weather.
+Sharp debris such as gravel, metal, sand, and other similar materials may damage the coating and should be removed by sweeping or vacuuming.
 Care must be taken not to damage any deck membranes and any damage must be repaired immediately.
+Should damage or defects occur, it is important to report it to the strata management immediately to ensure any potential warranty coverage is not voided.
 The use of a mild cleaning detergent and a brush should be adequate.